It's simple math. Really.

 The 'when' and 'how' of account management.

 E-refunding is now the preferred method for refunding Financial Aid excesses to our students.
 To complete the one-time setup for this option, follow the instructions found on the Office of the Bursar homepage.
-For families who prefer not to pay their student's balance in a lump sum, the Office of the Bursar currently offers two different payment plans (.pdf).

 We're just a phone call (or email) away